RFJBraunstingl/a-case-for-reactive/article/doc/Frameworks.md

 1.13.3 (march 2021), but kind of a lot of features are in experimental / beta mode (like the cassandra driver).

-Quarkus is an implementation of the Eclipse Microprofile specification, which is the attempt to define a subset of the JEE spec needed for cloud native project.
+Quarkus is an implementation of the Eclipse Microprofile specification, built upon the Eclipse Foundation's project [vert.x](https://vertx.io/) which in itself has the goal of bringing reactive programming into the JVM.

 Quarkus prides itself on being _the_ Java Framework developed for the cloud, because of it's many integrations (i.e. are JIB, Kubernetes and OpenShift extensions).